 The problem is, there’s something else to say about Optus’ customer support, and its customers are saying it, regularly.
-On user-generated review aggregator Trustpilot, Optus has a 1 out 5 rating based on 396 reviews and Optus Broadband, specifically, has a 1.6 out of 5 rating based on 2,936 reviews on Product Review.
+On user-generated review aggregator Trustpilot, Optus has a 1 out 5-star rating based on 396 reviews and Optus Broadband, specifically, has a 1.6 out of 5-star rating based on 2,936 reviews on Product Review.
 Telstra is sitting at roughly the same score, around 1.7 to 1.8.

 This is no big surprise.
 Angry telco customers are often the loudest, and most people who are perfectly satisfied with their service don’t go online to leave a review.

 Unless you’re one of the smaller players, like Aussie Broadband, which is currently rated 4.5 out of 5 out of 5 based on 3,537 reviews.
 That’s an incredibly impressive effort.
 92% of the users who rated Aussie were satisfied with their speeds and the customer service alone has a 4.6-star average.